Skip to main content

 MP NARGESA power hammers or trip hammers are made from welded and machined steel sheet.
 They are used in many smithies to manufacture all kinds of pieces for ornamental forging, facilitating the work of shaping hot iron.
 Using different tools, they upset, shape, cut, punch, rivet, stamp, etc., all types of metals.

-Frequently Asked Questions about NARGESA Forging Power Hammers:
+Frequently Asked Questions about NARGESA Forging Power Hammers

 How does the striking system work in Nargesa power hammers?

-In the past, most hammers were cast.
-The main problem was cracks that appeared in some models, which were very difficult to repair.
-At Nargesa, from the beginning, we were clear: a welded steel chassis, much stronger, designed to prevent cracks or fissures during use.
+In the past, most hammers were made of cast iron, and the main problem was the cracks that appeared in some models, which were very difficult to repair.

-What types of operations can be performed with Nargesa power hammers and what additional tools are compatible?
+What types of operations can be performed with Nargesa power hammers, and what additional tools are compatible?

-Thanks to a fastening system with holders, all tools that the blacksmith can make themselves are compatible with the Nargesa PH50 hammer.
-The best material used to manufacture tools is steel 1.2344 / AFNOR: Z40CDV5 / DIN: X40CrMoV5-1 / UNE: F5318 / AISI: SAE H13 / SKD61 / 45Cr5MoSiV.
-It is a steel designed for hot work without damaging tooling or dies.
-However, tooling can be made from any steel type with subsequent treatment.
+The best material used for making tools is steel 1.2344 / AFNOR: Z40CDV5 / DIN: X40CrMoV5-1 / UNE: F5318 / AISI: SAE H13 / SKD61 / 45Cr5MoSiV.
+It is a steel for hot work without damaging the tooling or dies.
+However, it is possible to manufacture tools from any type of steel with subsequent treatment.

 What maintenance and safety considerations should be taken into account when operating Nargesa power hammers?